deeperdolphin/papers/spectrum.md

 The results from section 5.2.1 demonstrate that **Spectrum** offers improvements in performance, speed, and memory efficiency compared to full fine-tuning and QLoRA.

 **Spectrum's effectiveness** can be attributed to its ability to identify and selectively fine-tune the layers that contribute the most to the model's learning capacity.
-By calculating the SNR for each layer and targeting only the top 50% or 25% of layers with the highest SNR, Spectrum focuses the fine-tuning process on the most informative and relevant parts of the model.
-This targeted approach allows for faster convergence and better performance while reducing the computational and memory requirements.
+By calculating the SNR for each layer and targeting only a percentage of the layers with the highest SNR, Spectrum focuses the fine-tuning process on the most informative and relevant parts of the model.
+This targeted approach allows for faster training and nearly identical (within margin of error) performance to FFT while reducing the computational and memory requirements.

 ### 5.3.1 Performance

 **Spectrum-50** (targeting the top 50% of layers) achieves results comparable to or even slightly better than full fine-tuning across various benchmarks (Figures 1-3).
-This indicates that the majority of the model's learning capacity is concentrated in the top 50% of layers, and fine-tuning these layers is sufficient to achieve competitive performance.
+This indicates that the majority of the model's learning capacity is concentrated in the highest SNR layers, and fine-tuning these layers is sufficient to achieve competitive performance.
 **Spectrum-25** (targeting the top 25% of layers) also demonstrates strong performance, with results close to those of full fine-tuning and Spectrum-50.
 In some cases, Spectrum-25 is scores even higher than full fine-tuning and Spectrum-50.
-This further suggests that the most significant information for fine-tuning is contained in a relatively small subset of layers.
+This further suggests that the most significant information for post-training is contained in a relatively small subset of layers.

-Additionally, we found that when combining Spectrum 25 with QLoRA, we could further decrease the VRAM use while also increasing the speed - while keeping performance almost identical to stock QLoRA.
+Additionally, we found that when combining Spectrum 25 with QLoRA, we could further decrease the VRAM use while also increasing speed - while keeping performance almost identical to stock QLoRA.

 ![Spectrum+QLoRA Performance](https://i.ibb.co/xmr4VPR/spectrum-qlora-llama.png)